f-heeger/long_read_metabarcoding/README.md

 Interesting graphs about error rates and read assignment that were not used in the manuscript can be found in the `mapping` folder.

 ## Adapting the pipeline for your data
-The full analysis in this pipeline is specific to our setup with a mock community and

 The full analysis in this pipeline is specific to our setup with a mock community and isolate samples, but the actual metabarcoding part can be run on its own on other data as well.

 ### Input Data